vEnhance/web.evanchen.cc/input/faq-raqs.md

 Mostly by cutting out activities that aren't important to me.

-I feel high school students tend to focus too much on "local" changes (using Chrome productivity extensions, shaving time off X, etc.) rather than "global" changes (dropping entire classes or commitments).
+I feel high school students tend to focus too much on small changes (using Chrome productivity extensions, shaving time off X, etc.) rather than big changes (dropping entire classes or commitments).
-It's not that local changes are bad, but you should usually consider global changes first before local changes ([see so-called 80-20 rule](https://en.wikipedia.org/wiki/Pareto_principle)).
+It's not that small changes are bad, but you should consider big changes first ([see so-called 80-20 rule](https://en.wikipedia.org/wiki/Pareto_principle)).
 Aggressively dropping classes and extracurriculars that aren't adding value to your life